-This step-by-step tutorial explains how to change the administrator account name and password on client machines by using Group Policy in Windows Server 2012.
-This may be useful if you want to change the name of the administrator or guest user accounts to minimize the chance of misuse of these accounts.
+This step-by-step tutorial explains how to rename the local admin account and change administrator password on client computers using Group Policy (GPO).
+This may be useful if you want to change the name of the administrator or guest user accounts.
+This way you can minimize the chances of misuse of these accounts.

 To create a Group Policy object (GPO) to change the administrator and guest account names, follow the steps shown below:

 Step 1: Create a New GPO

 Start the Group Policy Management snap-in.
 To do so, go to Run, type